Isotopes of carbon: Tracing food sources and diets

 It follows that eating these different plants will affect the δ^{13}C values in the consumer's body tissues.
-If an animal (or human) eats only C3 plants, their δ^{13}C values will be from −18.5 to −22.0‰ in their bone collagen and −14.5‰ in the hydroxylapatite of their teeth and bones.
+If an animal (or human) eats only C_{3} plants, their δ^{13}C values will be from −18.5 to −22.0‰ in their bone collagen and −14.5‰ in the hydroxylapatite of their teeth and bones.

 In contrast, C4 feeders will have bone collagen with a value of −7.5‰ and hydroxylapatite value of −0.5‰.

 In case studies, millet and maize eaters can easily be distinguished from rice and wheat eaters.
 Studying how these dietary preferences are distributed geographically through time can illuminate migration paths of people and dispersal paths of different agricultural crops.
-However, human groups have often mixed C3 and C4 plants (northern Chinese historically subsisted on wheat and millet), or mixed plant and animal groups together (for example, southeastern Chinese subsisting on rice and fish).
+However, human groups have often mixed C_{3} and C_{4} plants (historically, northern Chinese subsisted on wheat (C_{3}) and millet (C_{4})) or mixed plant and animal groups (for example, southeastern Chinese subsisting on rice and fish).

+Carbon-14

+Carbon-14 (also called radiocarbon) occurs in trace amounts and has a half-life of 5730 years.
+The primary source of on Earth is the reaction of with thermal neutrons from cosmic radiation spallation reactions in the upper atmosphere; this mixes throughout the atmosphere, and biological processes such as photosynthesis incorporate the into living organisms.
+Since organisms stop absorbing upon dying, measurement of the amount of in a sample may be used to estimate its age.
+This technique, called radiocarbon dating, is one of the principal methods of radiometric dating in archaeology.